InPRTx/gsma-rsp-available-checker/readme.md

 # gsma-rsp-available-checker

-This project can detect CI supported by rsp server
+This project can detect CI supported by rsp server, Requires python version 3.8

 The -w is an optional parameter
 ```text